 TURNING CUT CALCULATOR 2 is a mobile application tool for operators of turning lathes, CNC operators, CNC programmers etc. who work with processes in turning lathe machines.
-In a quick and easy way, can most data be manipulated for a turning cut.
-In this extended version, for example, there are several language translations to choose from.
+In a fast and easy way can most data for a turning cut be manipulated.
+In this extended version, there are also for example several language translations to choose from.

 - Possible to choose 1 of 14 different languages at any time (machine translated)

-- Possible process-data that can be changed are diameter, cutting length, cutting speed, spindle speed, feed rate per revolution, feed rate per minute, nose radius, surface fineness, cutting process, cutting depth, entry angle, the specific cutting force (kc) and efficiency
+- Possible process-data that can be changed are diameter, cutting length, cutting speed, spindle speed, feed per revolution, feed per minute, nose radius, surface fineness, cutting process, cutting depth, entering angle, rake angle, material, specific cutting force (kc) and efficiency

 - Handles both of the systems Metric and Imperial